fenbox/answer-website/blog/best-stackoverflow-internal-alternatives/index.md

 Among them, one project clearly stands out: **Apache Answer**.

-### Apache Answer: The Open-Source Alternative to Stack Overflow for Teams
+### Apache Answer: The Open-Source Alternative to Stack Overflow Internal

 **[Apache Answer](https://answer.apache.org)** is an open-source, community-driven Q&A platform under the Apache Software Foundation.
 It allows organizations to create internal or external Q&A spaces that mirror the best parts of Stack Overflow — while giving full control over data, customization, and integrations.